paveyry/capital_gain_tax_ireland/README.md

 How to fill Form 11
 -------------------

 Disclaimer: I am not an accountant and I am not 100% sure that this is the right way to do it.
+I may have made a mistake or this might not suit your specific situation.
 Use at your own risks.
 If you notice a mistake, please report it by opening an issue on this repository.

 ### Capital Gains section